 Poe Way isn’t pretty.
-Nor is it trendy, or lively, or any of the other buzzwords used to describe Upper Lawrenceville as of late.
+Nor is it trendy, or lively, or any of the other buzzwords applied to Upper Lawrenceville as of late.

 But the narrow alley — sandwiched between Duncan and Wickliff streets; accessible only from Stanton Avenue — feels a little like home.
-It’s a quiet space, filled with neutrally painted houses and warm-hearted residents who would drop everything to help find a neighbor’s missing cat.
+It’s a quiet, neutrally painted space, occupied by residents who’d drop everything to find a neighbor’s missing cat.

-Julie and Aaron Young — who live on Poe Way now, in a two-bedroom flipped by K Bennett Development Group — found that out the hard way.
-“When Andy ran away, our neighbor two houses down made it her personal mission to find him,” Julie says of the feline dilemma.
+Julie and Aaron Young — new inhabitants of Poe Way, first-ever owners of a two-bedroom renovated by K Bennett Development Group — found that out the hard way.
+“When [our cat] Andy ran away, our neighbor two houses down made it her personal mission to find him,” Julie explains.
 “She spread the word to all of the neighbors; they were all on the lookout for him.”
-Though Andy was found and safely returned the next day, we’re willing to bet he didn’t appreciate his capture quite as much as the Youngs value their street-mates.
-On searching for their ideal home in Pittsburgh, the couple says that Lawrenceville’s community vibes swayed them.
+On searching for their ideal home, the couple says that Lawrenceville’s community vibes swayed them.
 They were certainly on to something: Andy was found and safely returned the next day.

-“I’ve lived in quite a few places,” says Julie, “but this is the first place that really feels like home to me.”
+“I’ve lived in quite a few places, but this is the first place that really feels like home to me,” says Julie.

-Though Julie and Aaron weren’t involved during the home’s construction and design phases, they made minimal interior changes upon moving in.
-Julie repainted one room — the living room, just a few shades lighter — and installed a small cat door leading to the basement.
-Other than that?
-“It’s pretty much always looked exactly like this,” Aaron says with a laugh.
+Though the Youngs weren’t involved in their home’s construction and design, they did make some interior changes upon moving in.
+Julie repainted one room — the living room, just “a few shades lighter” — and installed a small cat-door leading to the basement.
+Otherwise, Aaron adds, “It’s pretty much always looked exactly like this.”

-“This place is so much different than others we had looked at,” explains Julie.
+“This place is so much different than others we had looked at,” says Julie.
 “We especially love the hardwood floors — they were a big wow factor as soon as we walked in.”
-Natural wood — and natural material of any kind, in fact — is key.
-Poe Way’s transformation included marble floors in all 2.5 bathrooms, and quartz countertops in the kitchen and on the dining room’s wet bar.
+In addition, the renovations included marble bathroom floors and quartz kitchen countertops.

 “We lived in an apartment before this, right on Butler Street,” says Julie.
 “The first night we stayed here [on Poe Way], instead of hearing motorcycles and traffic, we could hear crickets.
 It’s amazing what a few blocks will do.”

-It’s not often an entire community equally values personal space and togetherness — but there’s no denying that the city’s recent pushes for gentrification have divided us.
-Still, Upper Lawrenceville — a neighborhood that’s always taken pride in its staunch community ties — remains authentic in the midst of major redevelopment.
+We’ve always admired Pittsburgh for its ability to balance personal space and togetherness — but there’s no denying that the city’s recent pushes for gentrification have divided us.
+Still, Upper Lawrenceville — a neighborhood that’s long taken pride in its community ties — remains authentic in the midst of major redevelopment.
 For its residents, that perk doesn’t come with a price tag.